VincentEngel/VES-Image-Compare/README.md

 TODO ADD IMAGES

 ### Transparent
-Adjust the transparency of the image in front
+Adjust the transparency of the image in the front

 TODO ADD IMAGES